Did You Know?

-- The fusiform gyrus is considered to be extremely important for face-specific processing functions in the human brain, as it uses it neurons to separate the color and shape of a face into generic categories.
-In a particular study, a subject reported that upon reviving artificial electrical stimulus to the fusiform gyrus, the faces of the researchers changed and acquired different features.
+- The fusiform gyrus is said to be extremely vital for face-specific processing functions in our brain, as it uses neurons to separate the color and shape of a face into generic categories.
+In a study, a subject reported that upon reviving artificial electrical stimulus to the fusiform gyrus, the faces of researchers changed and acquired different features.

 - Perceptions towards the recognition of emotions through facial expressions is also linked with the fusiform gyrus and the amygdala.
 It has however been noted that people with autism show low response in this area on being exposed to a human face, which is believed to be the reason why many autistic people are unable to recognize faces.